Adaptive-Music/guitar-app/README.md

 ## Instructions

-* Before starting up TadBuddy, please ensure Frogophone is set to the default C Major scale, and plugged into the device.
-A USB adaptor may be required to suit your device.
+* Before starting up TadBuddy, please ensure Frogophone is set to the default C Major scale.

+* A suitable USB adaptor/hub may be required to connect the Frogophone to your device.

 * On app startup, Frogophone's LEDs will cycle sequentially twice, to indicate successful connection.

+* If the Frogophone is not detected, the text on the screen will indicate so, and it will await connection.

 * Use the settings screen to choose the key to play in, and instrument/octave/playing mode for both the frog and app users.